-Montessori ONE Elementary Academy teaches students the necessary skills for test taking.
+Montessori ONE Academy's elementary teaches students the necessary skills for test taking.

 While we understand the need for the New Mexico standardized tests, we are confident that the Montessori curriculum will cover that which students are required to know on the standardized tests and, in most students’ cases, will prepare them to exceed the skills required on standardized tests.

-The teacher encourages and supports the student’s desire for more challenge and uses the materials and the team at Montessori ONE Elementary Academy to find the appropriate resources for the student.
+The teacher encourages and supports the student’s desire for more challenge and uses the materials and the team at Montessori ONE Academy's elementary to find the appropriate resources for the student.

-Montessori ONE Elementary Academy also has ample resources throughout the building, with the use of technology, explorative learning and field trips.
+Montessori ONE Academy's elementary also has ample resources throughout the building, with the use of technology, explorative learning and field trips.

 All of our Elementary teachers hold an AMI diploma from American Montessori International (AMI) after completing their rigorous training program.